pelican-eggs/eggs/game_eggs/cod2/README.md

-Call of Duty 2 egg for Pterodactyl Panel
+Call of Duty 2 egg with libcod for Pterodactyl Panel